GuitarML/SmartGuitarPedal/README.md

 ### Loading hardware models
 Models are auto loaded from the working directory of the executable.
-When using the plugin, add the .json files to your DAW .exe path (for example: C:\Program Files\REAPER (x64)).
+When using the plugin, add the .json files to your DAW .exe path (for example: "C:\Program Files\REAPER (x64)").
 When running the stand alone exe, put in the same directory as SmartPedal.exe.

-This project builds off the the work done here: https://github.com/damskaggep/WaveNetVA
+This project builds off the work done here: https://github.com/damskaggep/WaveNetVA

 ## License